drupalnorge/drupalnorge-social/README.md

 1. Clone this repository.
 For example with: `git clone git@github.com:drupalnorge/drupalnorge-social.git`

 2. `cd` into the repository root.
 Install the composer dependencies.
-For example with: `lando composer install`
+For example with: `ddev exec composer install -d /var/www/html`

 3. Install drupal.
 You can do this however you want.
 One way is to use drush: `ddev exec drush site-install --db-url=mysql://USER:PASS@HOST/DATABASE`